Nasiruddin Yousuff

 Nasiruddin Yousuff is a Bangladeshi stage and film director.
 He won Bangladesh National Film Award for Best Director for the film Guerrilla (2011).
 He was awarded Ekushey Padak by the Government of Bangladesh in 2010 for his contribution to Bangladeshi theater.
-He was a freedom fighter, an urban guerrilla who fought for independence of Bangladesh.
+He was a freedom fighter, an urban guerrilla fighter who fought for independence of Bangladesh.

 Career

 Yousuff, along with Selim Al Deen, founded "Dhaka Theatre" in 1973 and later "Bangladesh Gram Theatre".
 He is the organising secretary of Bangladesh Centre of International Theatre (BCITI).
 He served as the president and director of the Committee for Cultural Identity and Development (CIDC).